Your Hormone Advisor Pharmacist Frank

 You Don’t Have To Suffer With Hair Loss!

-St. Louis Health and Wellness MagazineWomen’s hair loss is far more upsetting for women than thinning hair is for men.
-For a woman, her hair can be her crowning glory and losing too much hair can be a serious and frightening blow to her self-esteem.
-A common complaint I hear from my clients is that their hair is thinning, or they’re losing far too much of it on a daily basis.
+Women’s hair loss is far more upsetting for women than thinning hair is for men.
+For a woman, her hair can be her crowning glory, and losing too much hair can be a severe and frightening blow to her self-esteem.
+A common complaint I hear from my clients is that their hair is thinning or they’re losing far too much of it daily.

 Is It Just Vanity?

 Unfortunately, many conventional doctors downplay hair loss as an inevitable part of aging for both sexes.
 Their answer is usually to treat it with topical products such as Rogaine® that enhance existing hair but offer no real solution to the causes of hair loss.
 So, the symptom is being treated, but the hair loss will continue because the underlying issue is being ignored.
-This leads many women, especially those in perimenopause, to believe there’s nothing they can do to stop their hair loss.
+This leads many women, especially those in perimenopause, to believe they can do nothing to stop their hair loss.
 Frequently, these women are

 told they’ve developed “alopecia,” a medical issue that has become a catchall term for those experiencing hair loss.
-In reality, female hair loss has differing degrees of severity, causes and treatment.
-The good news is I’ve seen many cases resolve over time with an active, holistic and hopeful approach.
+In reality, female hair loss has differing degrees of severity, causes, and treatment.
+The good news is I’ve seen many cases resolve over time with an active, holistic, and hopeful approach.

 I don’t claim to know the ultimate cure for hair loss.
 But I don’t think a balding woman should resign herself to shopping for hair thickeners and wigs when there are so many other choices she can make to support natural hair growth where it counts – at the root, not just of her hair, but also of her whole health picture.
-So let’s discuss a few of the reasons why women lose their hair.
+So, let’s discuss a few of the reasons why women lose their hair.

 Hair Anatomy